- MEET THE RESIDENTS

 Fluoro rotation includes basic studies as esophagrams, upper GI's, barium enemas, myelograms, lumbar punctures, arthrograms, etc.

-US rotation includes vascular ultrasound.
+US rotation includes broad range of vascular, abdominal, and pelvic ultrasound.
 Formal OB/US training is provided at Aurora Sinai by perinatologists.

 EMERGENCY RADIOLOGY (ED):